Rob--W/canvas-interceptor/README.md

 * `getCanvasReplay(HTMLCanvasElement|CanvasRenderingContext2D)` - Get the code
   to recreate the state of the canvas from the logs.

+* `clearCanvasLogs(HTMLCanvasElement|CanvasRenderingContext2D)` - Reset the logs
+  for the given canvas / context.

 * `getCanvasName(CanvasRenderingContext2D)` - Get the identifier of the context.
   If the context was not known yet, a new name will be generated and stored in the `__proxyName` property of the given parameter.
 To get the name for a given